Calgary Flames Roster Is What Bill Peters Has Been Waiting For

 Peters to the Big Time

 In 2011, he made it to the NHL as an assistant coach under Mike Babcock with the Detroit Red Wings.
-The team did not make the playoffs for the three seasons Peters was an assistant, but he did well enough to get a look from former Hurricanes general manager Ron Francis, who hired Peters as the team’s head coach in 2014.
+He did well enough under Babcock to get a look from former Hurricanes general manager Ron Francis, who hired Peters as the team’s head coach in 2014.
 What followed were four years of mediocrity, only some of which can be blamed on the coach.

 He was coaching a team whose owner was actively trying to sell the franchise and whose general manager would not pull the trigger and bring in the kind of players needed to bolster the offense – even when Peters publicly called on Francis for such help.
 Instead, Francis gave him two backup goaltenders in Eddie Lack and Scott Darling, who promptly had horrific seasons after signing nice contracts with the team.